KristianColville1/raza-noodles/README.md

 After the user submits a message through the dummy form to Raza Noodles on the contact page a new internal page opens presenting the illusion that the user is still on the same page.

-- It gives the user a response telling them to check their emails and also to say thank you.
+- It gives the user a response saying thank you.

 - It has a second option to return to the home page right below the thank you message.

-The message on the thank you page is misleading, according to my sources, because it does not send a message to the user's email address.
-I'd want to stress out that this isn't a genuine restaurant, and the feature isn't entirely functional without the assistance of perhaps a robot or a server.
-If I had more time to finish it, I might have figured out how to make this feature function.
-This project's scope does not include it.

 - It is, at the very least, a pleasant feature that is just cosmetic but gives the site a more legitimate appearance for the user.
+    - The user is kept on the website instead of their browser reporting the error and a blank screen, which helps to keep retention of the user.

 ![Thank you page](/assets/images/features/thank-you-page.png)